Credentive-Sec/rspec_oscal_formatter/README.md

 TODO: Write usage instructions here

+PLEASE SEE A [DEMO SPEC HERE](https://github.com/Credentive-Sec/rspec_oscal_formatter/blob/main/spec/demo_specs/demo_spec.rb) THAT GIVES AN OVERVIEW OF THE METADATA REQUIRED TO MAKE THIS WORK.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.